-Since its inception in 1986 The Chapel has initiated a host of evangelistic and mission efforts to spread the Gospel of Jesus Christ, as expressed in its Statement of Purpose.
+Since its inception in 1986, The Chapel has initiated a host of evangelistic and mission efforts to spread the Gospel of Jesus Christ, as expressed in its Statement of Purpose.
 Some programs have endured while others were more fleeting.
-The 1995 Long Range Plan called for the creation of a new Evangelism Committee composed of a representative from every Chapel organization plus the Wardens and Clergy with the charter to provide the Vestry detailed reporting of progress in evangelism and attendance.
-This recommendation has been largely fulfilled through the Mission: Evangelism Committee.
-It was funded and formed to act upon the call of Bishop Riches' 2004 Pastoral Letter on Missions that "there is only one Great Commission with one mission to reach all people for Jesus Christ.
+The 1995 Long Range Plan called for the creation of a new Evangelism Committee composed of a representative from every Chapel organization plus the Wardens and Clergy with the charter to provide the VestryBoard detailed reporting of progress in evangelism and attendance.
+This recommendation has been largely fulfilled through the Mission:Evangelism Committee.
+It was, funded and formed to act upon the call of Bishop Riches' 2004 Pastoral Letter on Missions that "there is only one Great Commission with one mission to reach all people for Jesus Christ.
 Thus, the evangelistic effort of The Chapel should be unified and united."

 The Ladies of The Chapel regularly provided financial support for missionary efforts locally and afar.
 The young people conducted yearly food drives for the Wilkinson Center which provided visibility for The Chapel in the M Streets neighborhood.
 Other programs included the Angel Tree Adopt-A-Family at Christmas, and foreign missions.
 Teams went to the Mississippi Gulf Coast after Hurricane Katrina, and to Mexico to build houses.
-The Musical Fourth and Advent concerts furthered exposure, and The Saint Timothy School events regularly draw visitors to Chapel events and services.
-DoorKeepers opened the church building to our neighbors on Saturday mornings, Honduras Threads has been housed in the administration building, and cookouts and The Blessing of the Animals on the front lawn have attracted neighbors.
+The Musical Fourth and Advent concerts furthered exposure, and The Saint Timothy School events now regularly draw visitors to Chapel events and services.
+DoorKeepers opened the church building to our neighbors on Saturday mornings, Honduras Threads has beenwas for many years housed in the administration building, and cookouts, the Holiday Artisan Fair, and The Blessing of the Animals on the front lawn have attracted neighbors.

 The Mission: Evangelism Committee has proposed and supported many evangelism efforts for the unified good and effectiveness of parish evangelism.
-In 2013 Mission: Evangelism installed a Prayer Walk in the front yard to create an inviting pathway with the hopes of building relationships with our neighbors, later adding a perimeter fence, sitting benches, raised gardens, and opportunities to meditate in the Memorial Garden.
-In 2015 it took on a leadership role in an effort to re-evangelize Europe by raising funds for the Board of Foreign Missions which directly supported much needed improvements to the Church of the Good Shepherd in Osijek, Croatia.
-Mission: Evangelism is also assigned to recommend recipients to the rector and vestry for The Chapel's annual distribution of a tithe of the Dorothy Bruton Fund income.
-These gifts have supported inner city mission work through one of our Philadelphia parishes, assisted the St. Andrew's Church in Lake Almanor, CA (REC), to purchase the property they had been renting, provided material and education scholarships to Honduras Threads, and supported the work of Anglicans for Life and the Anglican Relief and Development Fund.
+In 2013 Mission: Evangelism installed a Prayer Walk in the front yard to create an inviting -pathway, with the hopes of building relationships with-our neighbors, later adding a perimeter fence, sitting benches, raised gardens, and opportunities to meditate in the Memorial Garden.
+In 2015 it took on a leadership role in an effort to re-evangelize Europe by raising funds for the Board of Foreign Missions which directly supported much needed improvements and a Reformation Heritage Museum to the Church of the Good Shepherd in Osijek, Croatia.
+Mission: Evangelism is also assigned to recommend recipients to the rector and vestry for The Chapel's annual distribution of at least a tithe of the Dorothy Bruton Fund income.
+These gifts have supported inner city mission work through one of our Philadelphia parishes, assisted the St. Andrew's Church in Lake Almanor, CA (REC), to purchase the property they had been renting, provided material and education scholarships to Honduras Threads, and supported the work of Anglicans for Life and the Anglican Relief and Development Fund, and REC100-Europe training and youth camps, along with local ministries such as Hope Cottage, FirstLook Pregnancy Center, the White Rose Pregnancy Center, and Bonton Farms.